-The EHP Medical Plan offers three ways to receive care:
+In addition to care provided by the DPC Practice, the EHP Medical Plan offers three ways to receive care:

-- The highest level of benefits is paid for treatment by EHP Preferred providers in the EHP Network. - The next highest level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers. - The lowest level of benefits is paid for treatment by Out-of-Network providers.
+• The highest level of benefits is paid for treatment by EHP Preferred providers in the EHP Network.

+- The next highest level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers. - The lowest level of benefits is paid for treatment by Out-of-Network providers.